augustoscher/csv-streaming/README.md

 # csv-streaming

 Serverless app to stream an CSV file from S3 bucket to SQS queue.

+## Requirements

+- Docker and Docker compose needs to be installed to run locally.
-You just need to have docker installed or an AWS account with linked client to run the app.
+- AWS account with aws client working properly.
+- Node Serverless framework client installed.

 ## Setup